A Murder Is Announced

 Placed 2nd in State One Act Play Competition

 Prestonwood Christian Academy has an award-winning and nationally-recognized theatre program that strives to provide Middle and Upper School students with a creative and multidisciplinary art form.

-Our objective is to prepare serious theatre students for a future career in the theatre if that is their desire.
-We prepare our students by creating good work habits, time management skills, poise and cooperative learning experiences.
+One of our objectives is to prepare serious theatre students for a future career in the theatre if that is their desire.
+Beyond that, by participating in theatre, students will gain preparation for whatever path they choose in life by creating good work habits, time management skills, poise and cooperative learning experiences.
 We believe that the arts are an epicenter of influence in our culture today and Christians need to be leading the way in creativity and excellence.

 Theatre for PCA Middle School students starts in Seventh Grade.
-Seventh through Eighth Grade students may participate in Theatre I in the Fall semester.
-Theatre II is by audition only and available to Eighth Grade students.
-These students prepare a One-Act Play and compete in the Spring semester of their Eighth grade year in the PSIA District Competition.
+Both seventh and eighth grade students may participate in Theatre I in the Fall semester.
+Theatre II is by audition only and available to eighth grade students.
+These students prepare a One-Act Play and compete in the PSIA District Competition their Spring semester.
 See the Competition and Awards tab to view the latest results.